(1) the name, address, and occupation of each employee;

 (2) the rate of pay, and the amount paid each pay period to each employee;

 (3) the hours worked each day and each workweek by the employee, including for all employees paid at piece rate, the number of pieces completed at each piece rate;

-(b) The commissioner may fine an employer up to $1,000 for each failure to maintain records as required by this section, and up to $5,000 for each repeated failure.
+(c) The commissioner may fine an employer up to $1,000 for each failure to maintain records as required by this section, and up to $5,000 for each repeated failure.
 This penalty is in addition to any penalties provided under section 177.32, subdivision 1.
 In determining the amount of a civil penalty under this subdivision, the appropriateness of such penalty to the size of the employer's business and the gravity of the violation shall be considered.